Contents

 Displays that use the GPIO pins to connect (such as the HyperPixel monitor or any SPI screen) are not supported.
 Resistive touchscreens are not supported.

-Brightness control is supported on the official Raspberry Pi touchscreen.
-To control it, you can send in a canbus message from another device, or you can use the setting ‘officialbrightness’ which you will find defined in the SDC.INI file shipped with the software.
-Whenever this setting is updated by a touch action, the brightness of the official Raspberry Pi touchscreen will be set to match.
+To control the backlight on those devices that support it, you can send in a canbus message from another device, or you can use the setting ‘screenbrightness’ locally which you will find defined in the SDC.INI file shipped with the software.
+Whenever this setting is updated by a touch action, the brightness of the display will be set to match if it is supported.

 Controlled Shutdown